Murder of Joanne Witt

 On the night of June 11, 2009, Joanne Witt was murdered by her teenage daughter Tylar and Tylar's boyfriend Steven "Boston" Colver, one or both of whom stabbed Witt 20 times on the upper half of her body.
 Witt was murdered because she had objected to their relationship as Tylar was only 14, while Colver was 19.
 When Witt missed two days of work without calling, her supervisor called both law enforcement and Witt's parents.
 Sheriff's deputies met the parents at Witt's home in El Dorado Hills, California, where they discovered the body.
 Tylar and Colver were arrested in San Bruno, California, several days later.
 Two years after the murder, Tylar pled guilty to second degree murder and was sentenced to 15 years to life in prison.
 Colver was tried and convicted of first degree murder and was sentenced to life without the possibility of parole.
+On August 26, 2022, Tylar Witt was granted parole and was released in 2023.